gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-08/index.md

 - **Unlocked AWS provider v4.
 Require minimum 3.75.1.**
     - In [v0.39.0](https://github.com/gruntwork-io/terraform-aws-cis-service-catalog/releases/tag/v0.39.0), we missed several module updates in the underlying `terraform-aws-service-catalog` dependency of this repo.
     - That has been remedied in [gruntwork-io/terraform-aws-service-catalog@v0.96.1 (release)](https://github.com/gruntwork-io/terraform-aws-service-catalog/releases/tag/v0.96.1).
-    - Now we've updated all references in `terraform-aws-cis-service-catalog` to point to the latest, AWS Provider v4 unlocked, version of `terraform-aws-service-catalog`.
+    - Now we&apos;ve updated all references in `terraform-aws-cis-service-catalog` to point to the latest, AWS Provider v4 unlocked, version of `terraform-aws-service-catalog`.
     - No configuration changes are required by you.
 Please see the migration guide below.